Monthly minimum wage rates across Europe

 Many countries in Europe operate statutory or collectively determined minimum wage rates.
 In all but a handful of countries, these rates provide a standard of living that is close to (or even below) subsistence levels.
-Denmark, Finland, Italy and Sweden do not operate national minimum rates, but nevertheless have minimum rates set through sectoral collective agreements that jointly cover a high proportion of the working population.
+Austria, Denmark, Finland, Italy and Sweden do not operate national minimum rates, but nevertheless have minimum rates set through sectoral collective agreements that jointly cover a high proportion of the working population.
 Belgium does not apply a statutory rate, but does have collective minima (RMMMG) that may be claimed as a legal right.
 Germany introduced a national minimum wage for the first time on January 1st 2015.
 Bosnia-Herzgovina has a national collective agreement that is approved by the government and creates an effective minimum wage in the federal area.

 |Country||Minimum wage rate||Currency code||Date effective|

 |Austria ||CB determined rates||EUR||Annual|

 |Cyprus ||924.00 euros||EUR||01.04.2012|